-Simply put, you will be directly helping our community members address concerns that are often critical, acute and prohibit patients from being able to adequately focus on their health and well-being.
+Simply put, you will be directly helping our community members address concerns that are often critical, acute and prohibit people from being able to adequately focus on their health and well-being.
 These include things such as helping individuals find emergency food assistance, housing, legal help, employment opportunities or training, and a host of other resources.
 You WILL be directly impacting people’s lives!
-This is also a great opportunity to gain experience working with underserved populations, meet like-minded clinician and student volunteers at the clinic, strengthen communication skills, gain knowledge of community health centers, poverty, social determinants of health and gain specific, tangible skills such as motivational interviewing through the reflection sessions twice a month.
+This is also a great opportunity to gain experience working with marginalized populations, meet like-minded clinician and student volunteers at the clinic and in the community, strengthen communication skills, gain knowledge of community health centers, poverty, social determinants of health and gain specific, tangible skills such as motivational interviewing through the reflection sessions twice a month.

 What is the application timeline?

 Applications are made available and accepted the middle of each semester for fellowships beginning the following semester.
-An example timeline would look like: Applications for a fellowship beginning the Summer Semester are made available in early February and due by late March*.
+Applications periods open:

 What makes a strong fellowship candidate?